Paper and cardboard are two of the world’s most valuable materials, and we certainly would struggle to get by without them.

 It is better to burn paper than to throw it away, where it will inevitably end up in a landfill and cannot break down effectively.
 Burning ensures that the paper effectively decomposes and prevents methane gas from being released into the atmosphere.

 Paper pulp – a renewable energy source?

-Paper can be a useful tool in biomass fuel, which is energy created using natural materials and is considered a significantly better option than relying on fossil fuels.
+Paper can be a valuable tool in biomass fuel, which is energy created using natural materials and is considered a significantly better option than relying on fossil fuels.

 Biomass uses a variety of fuel sources and processes, but it is usually burned, and paper waste is an excellent contender as a fuel.

-This would mean our paper waste could be re-utilized to create energy and lessen our reliance on non-renewable fossil fuels.
-In turn, this would have benefits to the environment as we are recycling a source for energy use and lessening the negative effects of fossil fuels on the climate.
+This would mean our paper waste could be reutilized to create energy and lessen our reliance on non-renewable fossil fuels.
+In turn, this would benefit the environment as we recycle a source for energy use and reduce the harmful effects of fossil fuels on the climate.

-Large-scale burning of cardboard is therefore significantly less dangerous than doing this at home.
+Large-scale cardboard burning is significantly less dangerous than doing this at home.